 IPrime presents a web series designed to update our company members on a wide range of recent scientific and technological research developments.
 Over the year you're invited to view seven program faculty discuss their current projects and insights.
 All webcasts are prerecorded.

 To view a webcast

 Available to IPrime members only.
-To access, click "watch" and enter your company's IPrime ID and password.
+To access, click "watch" and enter your company's IPrime ID and password for the series login.
 Help